juleshansen/oop/notes.md

 ![inheritance](http://techsharer.com/wp-content/uploads/2013/11/TIJ308.png)

 Inheritance is the ability of one class to override behavior of its 'parent' class to allow for customized behavior.
-With inheritance, a 'child' class has all of the features and functionality (methods) of its 'parent' unless explicitly overriden.
+With inheritance, a 'child' class has all of the features and functionality (methods) of its 'parent' unless explicitly overridden.
 Stepping away from our `scikit-learn` example for a second here, I will demonstrate inheritance with a much simpler example.

 ```python
 class Animal(object):